pbseiya/Lanlipu-Portable-Monitor-Brightness-Setting/README.md

 7. **Game: RPG/Immersive**: Vivid colors for RPG games (Preset 0x02, Contrast 80, RGB 50/50/50, Brightness 95, Software Brightness 1.0)
 8. **Max Mode**: Extreme mode (Preset 0x08, Contrast 100, RGB 80/80/80, Brightness 100, Software Brightness 1.2)

+## Utility Scripts

+### `extract_edid.py`
+This Python script is used for debugging and extracting raw EDID data from `ddcutil` verbose output.
+- **Why it's needed**: Some portable monitors (like this RTK model) do not expose EDID correctly via standard i2c tools.
+- **What it does**: It parses the output of `ddcutil detect --verbose`, extracts the hex dump of the monitor's EDID, and can be piped to `edid-decode` to view deep hardware specs (like Nits/Luminance).

 ## Troubleshooting

 - **Monitor not found**: Check that the monitor is properly connected and `ddcutil detect` can detect it.
 If not found, the script will ask to force try on Display 1.